 Berkshire's numerous and diverse businesses are managed on an unusually decentralized basis.
 These businesses are aggregated into operating segments in a manner that reflects how Berkshire views the business activities.
 Berkshire's chief operating decision maker consists of the Chairman and Chief Executive Officer, the Vice Chairman of Insurance Operations and the Vice Chairman of Non-Insurance Operations.
-This group participates in and is ultimately responsible for significant capital allocation decisions, evaluating operating performance and selecting the chief executive to head each of the operating segments.
-Investing decisions are the responsibility of Berkshire's Chairman and Chief Executive Officer and Berkshire's corporate investment managers.
+This group participates in and is ultimately responsible for significant capital allocation decisions, evaluating operating performance and selecting the chief executive officer and Berkshire's corporate investment managers.
 Certain operating segments are aggregated into reportable business segments based upon similar products or product lines, marketing strategies, and selling and distribution characteristics.